 3. Currency exchange houses and banks

-If the blue market makes you nervous, then stick with regular currency exchange houses like banks – but remember that you’ll be getting the official rate.
+If the blue market makes you nervous, then stick with regular currency exchange houses like banks.
+They will, of course, use the official rate.

 You might consider this when you first land in Buenos Aires, just so you have a little bit of cash on you.
 This’ll be handy to pay for your trip into the city (taxis don’t take credit cards) if you haven’t organised a transfer from the airport.